george24601/notes/tidb/misc.md

 watch out for the case where index and shard data are not on the same shard : two cases where double scan won't be a problem!

-lock-free snapshot read: change to snapshot version,i.e., lock free
+lock-free snapshot read: change to snapshot version,i.e., lock free.
+History read is possible by setting @@tidb_snapshot

 isolation: snapshot isolation (roughly RR)